4 tips for data driven marketing automation

 Before you start gathering data, you will have to know what kind of data you need.
-This depends on the key performance indicators (KPIs) you set to your email marketing.
+This depends on the key performance indicators (KPIs) you set for your email marketing.

-Common KPIs used in email marketing include delivery rate, open rate, click to open rate, and unsubscription rate.
+Common KPIs used in email marketing include delivery rate, open rate, click-to-open rate, and unsubscription rate.
 These measures are usually provided to you by your email marketing platform and tell you how your recipients reacted to your emails: if they find them interesting enough to open them, if your content is worth clicking, or maybe if your emails are found useless and lead some recipients to unsubscribe from your list.
-Analyzing these measures help you interpret how well your message has reached your audience.
+Analysing these measures helps you interpret how well your message has reached your audience.

 In order to find out your campaign’s ROI, you will have to connect your store or financial data to the email marketing platform.
 This is how you will be able to measure the conversion rate (CVR) and revenue.